Smart contracts

 Zinc (opens new window) is an emerging framework for developing smart contracts and SNARK circuits on the zkSync platform.

-Existing ZKP frameworks lack functionality specific for smart contracts.
-Security and safety aspects are crucial for developing smart contracts since they deal with valuable financial assets.
-Modern smart contract languages, such as Simplicity or Libra's Move, deliberately made design choices that favor safety and formal verifiability of the code over generalistic expressiveness.
+Existing ZKP frameworks lack functionality specific to smart contracts.
+Since smart contracts deal with valuable financial assets, security and safety are crucial.
+That's why designers of modern smart contract languages, such as Simplicity or Libra's Move, favored safety and formal verifiability of the code over expressiveness.

-The framework includes a simple, Turing-complete, safety-focused, general-purpose language, designed specifically for developing smart contracts and zero-knowledge proof circuits with a flat learning curve.
-Syntax and semantic closely follow Rust (opens new window).
+The framework includes a simple, Turing complete, safety-focused, general-purpose language designed specifically for developing smart contracts and zero-knowledge proof circuits with a flat learning curve.
+The syntax and semantics closely follow that of Rust (opens new window).

-The Zinc compiler uses LLVM as its middle-end and back-end, which provides an extremely powerful set of solutions for code optimization.
+The Zinc compiler uses LLVM as its middle-end and back-end, which provides a powerful set of solutions for code optimization.

 # Getting help

-You can ask questions and get assistance in our Gitter (opens new window) chat room.
+You can ask questions and get assistance in our Discord (opens new window) developer chat room.